Rental Control Act: California Tackles Homelessness Problem

-“Rental control is certainly experiencing a moment of fame throughout the country,” said Jim Lapides, vice president of the National Council for Multi-Family Housing, which opposes such restrictions.
-“But we see that people are turning to really short-sighted policies that will ultimately exacerbate the problem itself.”
+“Rent control is certainly enjoying a moment of glory across the country,” said Jim Lapides, vice president of the National Council for Apartment Housing, who opposes such restrictions.
+"But we see people turning to really shortsighted politics that will ultimately make the problem worse."

 But many of the studies show that rent control policies have been effective in protecting tenants from evictions and sudden increases in rents, especially for low-income tenants and seniors who are at high risk of becoming homeless.